sorooshafiee/ADA-SAF-Project/Overview_of_work_done.md

-The aim of the project is
+The aim of the project was:

-extract information from
+* extract information from
-understand human mobility patterns detect important events
+* understand human mobility patterns
+* detect important events.

 Main assumptions we considered were: